-Mr. Li Zilong，Doctoral students in grade two.
+Mr. Li Zilong，Doctoral student.
 He is interested in plant physioecology, especially in responses of plants to stressed drought and rainfall.
+Graduation.

-Mr. Wang Sizhong，Doctoral students in grade two.
+Mr. Wang Sizhong，Doctoral student.
 He is interested in soil fauna ecology, especially in responses of soil macrofauna to stressed drought and rainfall.
+Graduation.

-Mr. Akash Tariq from Pakistan，Doctoral students in grade two.
+Mr. Akash Tariq from Pakistan，Doctoral student.
 He is interested in plant physioecology, especially in responses of tree species to stressed drought and rainfall.
+Graduation.

-Mr. Olatunji Abiodun Oluanya from Nigeria，Doctoral students in grade two.
+Mr. Olatunji Abiodun Oluanya from Nigeria，Doctoral student.
 He is interested in soil ecology, especially in soil food webs.
+Graduation.

-Mr. Song Dagang，Doctoral students in grade one.
+Mr. Song Dagang，Doctoral student.
 He is interested in plant community ecology.
+Graduation.

-Mr. Zhang Aiping，Graduate students in grade two.
+Mr. Zhang Aiping，Graduate student.
 He is interested in plant community ecology.
+Graduation.

-Miss Tan Xue，Graduate students in grade one.
+Miss Tan Xue，Graduate student.
 She is interested in plant community ecology.
+Graduation.

-Miss Huang Dan，Graduate students in grade one.
+Miss Huang Dan，Graduate student.
 She is interested in soil ecology.
+Graduation.

 DIVERSITY OF FOREST SOIL FAUNA

-It includes the dynamics of the important functional groups of large scale animals, nematodes, collembola and mites, relationships of soil food web and relative to environmental factors, and its spatial distribution pattern in large scale.
+It includes the dynamics of the important functional groups of macrofauna, nematodes, collembola and mites, soil food web and relative to environmental factors, and its spatial distribution pattern in large scale.
 We are also interested in analyzing the relationships between the underground nutrients and the soil food web, the interaction effects between the underground food webs and the aboveground plant functional groups in the context of human activities and climate change, etc. in mountainous regions of Southwestern China.

-PROCESS OF SOIL MATERIAL CYCLING AND IMPROVEMENT OF ECOLOGICAL SERVICE FUNCTION OF FOREST ECOSYSTEMS
+PROCESS OF SOIL MATERIAL CYCLING AND IMPROVEMENT OF ECOLOGICAL SERVICE OF ECOSYSTEMS

 This include studies on the southwestern mountain forests, agroforestry systems and burned forest area, with the aim to explore the cycles of carbon and nitrogen, phosphorus and other elements of the forest soil and its responses to global change and human control, and as well as biological mechanism of soil animal, microorganism and enzyme.
 Some attentions will be paid to the studies of plant ecophysiology, forest management, crop cultivation, water and fertilizer management, soil and water conservation for improving comprehensive benefits of ecosystem services.